Fujita salvage operation: Salvage operation

 By the late 1950s, seven large wrecks remained in Darwin Harbour, an impediment to shipping and port development.
 After numerous attempts to find a contractor, a Japanese company, the Fujita Salvage Company successfully secured the tender and obtained the rights to the wartime wrecks, many from Darwin salvage expert Carl Atkinson.
 Ryogo Fujita and his crew of 120 workers arrived in Darwin on 21 July 1959.

 The first ship they raised from the ocean floor was a transporter, the MV British Motorist.
 The ship became the living quarters for Fujita's workers who were initially not permitted on Australian soil so soon after World War 2.
 They were not permitted to work in Darwin if they had any involvement in the Japanese war efforts.

 They salvaged seven wrecks over two years including MV Neptuna, USAT Meigs and the USS Peary.
-Fujita also salvaged other metal materials from across the Darwin region the guns at East Point in Darwin.
+Fujita also salvaged other metal materials from across the Darwin region, including the guns at East Point.

 A Japanese diver, Hayashi Sanzo died during the operation, when his air line became detached from his helmet.